ngeny-brian/Phase-2-project/README.md

 > III) Next, I used hypothesis testing to determine the effect of a waterfront on the price of a house and tested the hypotheses using a two sample t-test in order to obtain a p-value to compare to an alpha value of 0.05.
 The p-value(0.0) obtained was less than the alpha value(0.05) and so I rejected the null hypothesis and conclude that the presence of a waterfront has an effect on the selling price of a house.
 The following were the hypotheses I came up with and tested;<br>

    > __Null Hypothesis__<br>
    > H0 = The presence of a waterfront has no effect on the price of a house.

    > __Alternative Hypothesis__<br>
    > H1 = The presence of a water front has an effect on the price of a house.

 ### Modeling.
 In order to create the regression model, I needed to use columns with numerical data types.
+Since the grade column was not a numerical column, I had to create a new column that represents the numerical values of the grade of the houses.
 The numerical columns were copied into a new variable that was be used to create the regression model.
 The numerical columns chosen for the modelling process were:
 > - price<br>
 > - sqft_living<br>
 > - sqft_lot<br>